The Internal Rate of Return(IRR)

-The internal rate of return is one of the most fundamental analysis tools that can be used to inform financial investment decisions.
+The internal rate of return is one of the most fundamental analysis tools that can get used to inform financial investment decisions.
 However, the internal rate of return is often confusing to many.
-Despite popular belief, it's really not that confusing once one is able to understand how it's calculated.
-And it's important one understands it...as we said already, the internal rate of return or IRR is one of the fundamental analysis tools available to investors.
+Despite popular belief, it's really not that confusing once one can understand the calculations.
+And it's essential to understand it because, as we said already, the internal rate of return or IRR is one of the fundamental analysis tools available to investors.

 Why Is It Confusing?

 So why is the Internal Rate of Return confusing?
-One reason the internal rate of return can be confusing is because it has some more common names that get used.
-For example, the annualized rate of return, the IRR, and the discount rate can all be used in place of internal rate of return in certain situations.
-But these are all just another anme for internal rate of return.
+One reason the internal rate of return can be confusing is that it has some more common names that get used.
+For example, the annualized rate of return, the IRR, and the discount rate can all be used in place of the internal rate of return in certain situations.
+But these are all just another name for the internal rate of return.

-A second reason it can be confusing is because people can't wrap their mind around how IRR is calculated.
+A second reason it can be confusing is that people don't wrap their minds around how IRR gets calculated.
 Let us try to help.

 How Is Internal Rate of Return Calculated

-Point blank, the internal rate of return is calculated by figuring out the rate of return where the present value of future cash flows equals zero.
-Yes, that is confusing so let us take you step by step and break it down.
+Point blank, the internal rate of return gets calculated by figuring out the rate of return where the present value of future cash flows equals zero.
+Yes, that is confusing, so let us take you step by step and break it down.

-First, let's figure out how the present value of future cash flows is calculated.
+First, let's figure out how the present value of future cash flows gets calculated.

-The present value of future cash flows is calculated by discounting future cash flows back to a present value.
-Another way of saying the same thing is this, we're calculating what future money/value is worth today.
-This is done by using a rate that is appropriately called the discount rate in order to discount future value to a present value.
+The present value of future cash flows gets calculated by discounting future cash flows back to a present value.
+Another way of saying the same thing is this; we're figuring what future money/value is worth today.
+This calculation gets done by using a rate that is appropriately called the discount rate to discount future value to a present value.
 The equation for present value is stated below.

 Present Value = Future Cash Flow / (1 + r)n